How to Create App Store Screenshots That Actually Convert (2026)

 How do I make App Store screenshots quickly?

-Use a dedicated mockup tool like Screenhance.
+Use a dedicated App Store screenshot generator like Screenhance.
 Upload your screenshot, select an iPhone frame, choose a background, and export.
 The whole process takes about 10 seconds per screenshot versus hours in Photoshop or Figma.

 Related Reading